-This Indian standard (First Revision) covers methods for conducting and reporting the tests for dc machines except traction machines, marine service, air transport and mill type motors.
+This standard (First Revision) covers methods for conducting and reporting the tests for dc machines except traction machines, marine service, air transport and mill type motors.
 This standard applies to direct current generators and motors rated 0.3 kW and higher.

 2 REFERENCES

 The standards listed in Annex A contain provisions, which through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 TERMINOLOGY